practicajs/practica/docs/blog/pattern-to-reconsider/index.md

 }
 ```

-It should be noted that 'decoration' is also used to place values (e.g., user) inside a request - this is a slightly different case and sensible
+It should be noted that 'decoration' is also used to place values (e.g., user) inside a request - this is a slightly different case and a sensible one

 **📊 How popular:** Fastify has 696,122 weekly download and growing rapidly.
 The decorator concept is part of the framework's core

-**🤔 Why it might be wrong:** Some services and utilities serve cross-cutting-concern needs and should be accessible from other layers like domain and DAL.
-The fastify object might not accessible to these layers, and you also probably don't want to couple your web framework with you business logic.
-Consider that some of your business logic and repositories might get invoked from non-REST clients like CRON, MQ and similar - In these cases Fastify won't get involved at all
+**🤔 Why it might be wrong:** Some services and utilities serve cross-cutting-concern needs and should be accessible from other layers like domain (i.e, business logic, DAL).
+When placing utilities inside this object, the Fastify object might not be accessible to these layers.
+You probably don't want to couple your web framework with your business logic: Consider that some of your business logic and repositories might get invoked from non-REST clients like CRON, MQ, and similar - In these cases, Fastify won't get involved at all so better not trust it to be your service locator

 **☀️ Better alternative:** A good old Node.js module is a standard way to expose and consume functionality.
 Need a singleton?
 Use the module system caching.
-Need to instantiate a service with in correlation with some Fastify life-cycle hook (e.g., DB connection on start)?
-Call it from that Fastify hook
+Need to instantiate a service in correlation with a Fastify life-cycle hook (e.g., DB connection on start)?
+Call it from that Fastify hook.
+In the rare case where  a highly dynamic and complex instantiation of dependencies is needed - DI is also a (complex) option to consider

 ```javascript
 // ✅ A simple usage of good old Node.js modules